Correspondence of Lorraine toponyms in French and German: Exonyms and endonyms

-Linquistical aspects of toponyms in Lorraine
+Linguistic aspects of toponyms in Lorraine

 The 'determinant-determined' of the Romano-Francs

 The origin of toponyms, of which exonyms are a certain type, is sometimes controversial, especially in Lorraine where successive or simultaneous occupations by different peoples and changes in culture have often influenced toponymy more than elsewhere.

 As in all regions marked by Germanic influence, adjectives or appellatives often precede nouns.
 Many toponyms are formed with the name of a local lord or land owner.
 In some cases, however, a particular topographical, religious, or historical aspect may have played a more important role, which is difficult to determine in Gallo-Romance formations in particular.
 While Gallic toponyms are often poorly clarified due to insufficient knowledge of the language, Romanesque toponyms often play the role of those older Celtic toponyms that have been redesigned in the Romanesque style.

 The Ripuarian and Salian Franks, and for some time also the Alemanni in eastern Lorraine, introduced Germanic toponyms.
 A patronymic practice of the Romano-Francs that developed from the Merovingian Dynasty was to merge Roman and Germanic habits.
 The Germanic rule of word composition from right to left (i.e. the decisive-determined order), largely governs the formation of Lorraine toponyms, both in Germanic and in Roman dialect.

 For example, the Lorraine dialect places the adjective epithet before the noun it describes.
 A "white rupt" is a "white stream" (clear and transparent meaning).
 This is especially true for oronyms and toponyms in localities that make extensive use of local dialect.
 Gerardmer (Giraumouè) is the "Lake of Gerold", which can therefore be translated in the same order in German language: Geroldsee.
 The use of Geroltzsee is attested locally as early as 1484.

 This information is fundamental in Romanesque toponymy and the determining-defined order, sometimes misunderstood, is the rule in Normandy (except Avranchin), Picardy, Nord-Pas-de-Calais, Champagne-Ardenne, northern Franche-Comté and Île-de-France, so it is not surprising that this method of composition is present in Romanesque Lorraine.